Pope Eugene IV: Papacy

+Pope Martin V (Colonna) died of an apoplectic stroke on 20 February 1431.
+The conclave to elect his successor was held at the church and convent of Santa Maria sopra Minerva, and began on 1 March 1431.
+Fourteen cardinals, led by Giordano Orsini, Bishop of Albano, participated.

-Condulmer was quickly elected to succeed Martin V in the papal conclave of 1431.
-He was crowned as Eugene IV at St. Peter's Basilica on 11 March 1431.
-By a written agreement made before his election he pledged to distribute to the cardinals one-half of all the revenues of the Church and promised to consult with them on all questions of importance, both spiritual and temporal.
-He is described as tall, thin, with a winning countenance, although many of his troubles were owing to his own want of tact, which alienated parties from him.
-Upon assuming the papal chair, Eugene IV took violent measures against the numerous Colonna relatives of his predecessor Martin V, who had rewarded them with castles and lands.
+Condulmer was quickly elected, and crowned as Eugene IV on the steps of St. Peter's Basilica by Cardinal Alfonso Carrillo de Albornoz, on 11 March 1431.
+By a written agreement made before his election, and ratified on 12 March 1431 as pope, Eugene pledged to distribute to the cardinals one-half of all the revenues of the Church and promised to consult with them on all questions of importance, both spiritual and temporal.

+Pope Eugene made his first appointments of cardinals on 19 September 1431.
+They were his nephew, the Venetian Francesco Condulmer, who was granted the titular church of San Clemente; and the Roman Angelotto Fusco, the bishop of Cava and longtime friend of Eugene, who was granted the title of San Marco.

+He was described as tall, thin, with a winning countenance, although many of his troubles were owing to his own want of tact, which tended to alienate others.
+Upon assuming the papal chair, Eugene IV took violent measures against the numerous Colonna relatives of his predecessor Martin V (who had rewarded them with castles and lands).
 This at once involved him in a serious contest with the powerful house of Colonna that nominally supported the local rights of Rome against the interests of the Papacy.
 A truce was soon arranged.